CapsuleBot: A Novel Hybrid Aerial-Ground Bi-Copter Robot With Two Actuated-Wheel-Rotors: Abstract

 \section{Abstract}

-This paper presents the design, modeling, and experimental validation of CapsuleBot, a compact hybrid aerial-ground vehicle designed for long-term covert reconnaissance.
-CapsuleBot combines the manoeuvrability of bicopter in the air with the energy efficiency and noise reduction of ground vehicles on the ground.
-To accomplish this, a structure named actuated-wheel-rotor has been designed, utilizing a sole motor for both the unilateral rotor tilting in the bicopter configuration and the wheel movement in ground mode.
-CapsuleBot comes equipped with two of these structures, enabling it to attain hybrid aerial-ground propulsion with just four motors.
-Importantly, the decoupling of motion modes is achieved without the need for additional drivers, enhancing the versatility and robustness of the system.
-Furthermore, we have designed the full dynamics and control for aerial and ground locomotion based on the bicopter model and the two-wheeled self-balancing vehicle model.
-The performance of CapsuleBot has been validated through experiments.
-The results demonstrate that CapsuleBot produces 40.53\% less noise in ground mode and consumes 99.35\% less energy, highlighting its potential for long-term covert reconnaissance applications.
+This paper presents the design, modeling, and experimental validation of CapsuleBot, a novel hybrid aerial-ground bi-copter robot designed for long-endurance and low-noise operations.
+CapsuleBot combines the maneuverability of a bi-copter in the air with the low power consumption and low noise of a two-wheel self-balancing robot on the ground.
+To achieve this, we design an innovative mechanical structure named the actuated-wheel-rotor, which uses a servo motor and a brushless motor to function as both a tilting rotor in the air and an actuated wheel on the ground.
+CapsuleBot is equipped with two actuated-wheel-rotors, enabling it to achieve hybrid aerial-ground propulsion using only four motors, with no additional motors required compared to a bi-copter.
+Additionally, we develop comprehensive dynamics and control systems for both air and wheel mode, based on the bi-copter model and the two-wheel self-balancing robot model.
+A prototype of CapsuleBot is constructed, and its performance in terms of low power consumption and low noise is validated through experiments.
+Challenging tasks demonstrate CapsuleBot's capability to climb steep, fly over cliffs, and traverse rough terrains.